One System: Multiple Missions

-It's designed to handle reasonably large accelerations during launch, a critical feature for all tube-launch applications.
-It is also an ideal UAS for improved surveillance imagery, improved targeting capability, near real-time damage assessment and reduced threat to manned aircraft.
+The Coyote UAS can handle reasonably large accelerations during launch, a critical feature for all tube-launch applications.
+It’s ideal for improved surveillance imagery, enhanced targeting capability, near real-time damage assessment and reduced threat to manned aircraft.

-The Coyote UAS has completed flight tests under multiple U.S. Department of Defense programs.
-Additionally, tube launch development is underway for land and ship-based applications.
+The Coyote UAS has completed flight tests for multiple U.S. government customers and demonstration programs.
+Additionally, tube launch development is underway for land- and ship-based applications.